+Note: Scroll all the way down to the end of the linked page to enter your email address to receive free photo packs.
 This is not your typical stock photo website.
 Rather, it is a service that sends packs of, “beautiful photos straight to your inbox.”
 The free version does not allow you to search for the photo you need.
 But it will allow you to build up a photo collection.
 The premium version does allow access to all the photos and provides search functionality.

 The photographs are sensitive and imaginative and not always applicable to corporate eLearning or training slides.
 On the other hand, some will work perfectly and may provide just the creative spark you need.
 You can browse through some of their photo pack themes.
 Most recently, there were packs titled, Tactile, Wild Imagination, Equinox and Ride or Die.